sireum/bitcodec-examples/readme.md

 Bitcodec is a tool for specifying and generating Slang bit-precise (little/big-endian) encoder/decoder for processing raw byte arrays from/to structured data.
-The specification input is currently a Slang script that construct bitcodec specification objects.
+The specification input is currently a Slang script that constructs bitcodec specification objects.
 This allows one to use the full Slang language features (including IDE support) to specify data layouts.